-All students in grades eight through twelve participate in a series of class retreats that explore the themes raised within their religious studies courses.
+All students in grades eight through twelve participate in a series of class retreats that explore the themes of the curriculum.
 As an integral part of our religious studies courses, the Retreat Program brings classes together in non-academic settings to engage in personal and common spiritual reflection and prayer.

 The NCDS experience culminates in the Senior Retreat.
 Held just a few days before Graduation, students are invited to explore how and how far they have grown as individuals and as a class, and to anticipate how they might take what they have learned with them throughout their lives.
 The insights gained during each of these rites of passage become part of the students' lives and part of the life of the school community.